SpaceVim/SpaceVim/docs/quick-start-guide.md

 ## Learning SpaceVim

 - [SpaceVim Documentation](../documentation).
 Also known as "The Book", The SpaceVim Documentation will introduce you to the main topics important to using SpaceVim.
-The book is the primary official document of the language.
+The book is the primary official document of SpaceVim.
 - [Hack-SpaceVim](https://github.com/Gabirel/Hack-SpaceVim).
 Tell you how to hack SpaceVim.

+## Online tutor

+This is a list of online tutor for using SpaceVim as general IDE and programming language support:

+- use vim as general IDE:
+- use vim as java IDE:
+- use vim as python IDE: